darcato/beckMotor/README.md

 ## Introduction

-This the implementation of a motor record device support, via API model 3, for the Beckhoff KL2541.
+This is the implementation of a motor record device support, via API model 3, for the Beckhoff KL2541.
 It is a stepper motor driver with up to 5A/ph current, limit switches and encoder support.
 One or more modules can be physically attached to the beckhoff KL9100, which has two switched ethernet ports and exposes the module's registers to a modbus TCP port.
 So this driver will use the epics modbus module as the lower communication channel.
 The KL2541 has two kinds of register, the "process communication" ones, which are just
-6 modbus registers (3 read + 3 write) and the "register communication" ones, which are 64 internal register with motor parameters and can be accesed through a series of read/writes to the modbus registers.
+6 modbus registers (3 read + 3 write) and the "register communication" ones, which are 64 internal registers with motor parameters and can be accesed through a series of read/writes to the modbus registers.
 So we implemented an asynPortDriver port (called "motorDriver") to mask the various kinds of registers, and then implemented the motor record support
 (called "motorController", sorry!) reading and writing to the motorDriver port.